MicheleBrigandi/neurorobotics-first-assignment/README.md

 ## Project Overview
 This repository contains the MATLAB implementation for the first assignment of the Neurorobotics course (2025/2026).
 The project focuses on the analysis of Electroencephalography (EEG) data collected from 8 healthy subjects during a Motor Imagery (MI) Brain-Computer Interface (BCI) experiment.

-The objective is to develop a complete processing pipeline to classify two distinct motor imagery tasks: Both Hands vs. Both Feet.
+The objective is to develop a complete processing pipeline to classify two distinct motor imagery tasks: **Both Hands** vs **Both Feet**.
 The pipeline includes data organisation, signal preprocessing, feature extraction, classifier training, online evaluation, and metrics visualisation.

 ## Repository Structure
 The project is organised into a modular structure to ensure flexibility and maintainability.